godotengine/godot-docs/tutorials/ui/gui_containers.rst

-:article_outdated: True

 .. _doc_gui_containers:

 Using Containers
 ================

-:ref:`Anchors <doc_size_and_anchors>` are an efficient way to handle different aspect ratios for basic multiple resolution handling in GUIs,
+:ref:`Anchors <doc_size_and_anchors>` are an efficient way to handle different aspect ratios for basic multiple resolution handling in GUIs.

 For more complex user interfaces, they can become difficult to use.